 Jeff Bonforte Xobni (Exit to Yahoo)

-The agenda for your first board meeting after a fundraise
+The agenda for your first board presentation after a fundraise

 Congrats (or not) on closing your fundraising round!
 You want to start with your best foot forward and that means setting things up properly.
 David Teten at ff Venture Capital recommends the following agenda points to get everyone on the same page: